nai0309/personal-portfolio/README.md

-Hi I'm Naihui, a Website Project Coodinator!
-This is my portfoil :)
+Hi, I'm Naihui, a Website Project coordinator!
+This is my portfolio :)